 1.4 The moving time window (MTW) approach

 The moving time window (MTW) technique aims at finding better analogue situations at different hours of the day rather than comparing the predictors at the same fixed hours.
-The target situation (the day to predict) is still the same as in the conventional approach, that is a daily precipitation total between 06:00 and 30:00 UTC, characterized by predictors which are here Z1000 and Z500 at 12:00 and 24:00 UTC respectively.
-The difference is that candidate situations are not only considered at the same time (12:00 and 24:00 UTC), but at other hours by allowing a time shift.
-Therefore, instead of looking for analogues at a 24h time step, they are sought at the time step matching the predictor temporal resolution (Fig. 2).
+The target situation (the day to predict) is still the same as in the conventional approach, that is a daily precipitation total between 06:00 and 30:00 UTC, characterized by predictors which are here Z1000 and Z500, taken at fixed hours 12:00 and 24:00 UTC respectively.
+The difference is that candidate situations are not only considered at the same time (12:00 and 24:00 UTC), but also at other hours by allowing a time shift.
+Therefore, instead of looking for analogues at a 24h time step, they are sought at every time step matching the predictor temporal resolution (Fig. 2).
 The ERA-20C dataset made here possible to test an MTW with a 12h, 6h, or 3h time step (named respectively 12h-MTW, 6h-MTW, 3h-MTW hereafter).
 Thus, the candidates are 2 (12h-MTW), 4 (6h-MTW), or 8 (3h-MTW) times as many (even though they are not fully independent) as in the conventional approach.

 The target situations and their corresponding observed precipitation values do not change.
-We then aim at predicting the exact same time series for the MTW and the conventional approach, so that the performance scores can be directly compared.
-In order to assess the benefit of searching for analogue situations at a sub-daily time step for quantitative precipitation prediction, an appropriate precipitation series is required.
+We then aim at predicting the exact same precipitation time series both through the MTW and the conventional approach, so that the performance scores can be directly compared.
+In order to assess the benefit of searching for analogue situations at a sub-daily time step for quantitative precipitation prediction, an appropriate precipitation archive is required.
 On the basis of hourly time series (Sect.
-2.1), 24h totals were processed at time steps matching the MTW by means of a moving 24h total on the period 1982-2010.
+2.1), 24h totals were processed at time steps matching the MTW by building moving 24h totals on the period 1982-2010, starting respectively at 0, 3, 9 h UTC…etc . instead of 6hUTC only for the standard ones.

 2 Results

 The AMs were applied to both ERA-20C and MERRA-2 datasets.
 Most results are presented for the ERA-20C dataset, as it allows testing a 3h-MTW, but would lead to similar conclusions with MERRA-2.
-The impact of an MTW was assessed on two different basis:
+The impact of an MTW approach was assessed on two different basis:

-• Original parameters: The AMs were initially calibrated for each station based on the conventional 24h approach.
+• Original parameters: The AMs were initially calibrated for each station based on the conventional fixed 24h approach.
 Then, the MTW was introduced into the AMs, but the parameters (spatial windows and number of analogues) were not reassessed.
 The analogy was then identical, with the only difference that the MTW had more candidate at disposal.

 • Recalibrated: The parameters of the AMs were reassessed after the introduction of the MTW at different time steps.
 Indeed, one can assume that the introduction of the MTW might change the optimum value of some parameters (different spatial windows and number of analogues).
 The calibration (Sect.
 2.3) was then be reprocessed to adapt the AMs to the new information available through the MTW.
-The main difference was the increase in the optimal number of analogues, which is discussed in Sect.
+The main difference was the increase in the optimal number of analogues to retain, which is discussed in Sect.
 4.2.

 The MTW is expected to have an impact on both the selection of analogue dates and the prediction skill.
 Both are analyzed separately hereafter.